 Availability: TOP classes are conducted on the 1st Friday of each month

 TOP was developed in partnership with Missouri traffic judges & court administrators and is considered a powerful intervention for those hard-to-reach traffic offenders.
 Since its inception in 1987, TOP has been replicated across the United States and in Canada.
-Similar programs in Missouri are conducted in Kansas City, Springfield and Cape Girardeau.
+Similar programs in Missouri are conducted in Kansas City and Springfield.